vortex3546/darkvortex/README.md

+# note:
+this was made first on replit (replit link:https://replit.com/@ncr3423/Darkvortex?v=1)
 # Python Script for Command Line Dashboard

 This Python script creates a simple command-line dashboard with options to select and perform actions.
 Two versions of the script are provided, one for Windows and one for Linux.